Homemade Ice Cream with raw milk.

 All it takes is milk, cream, eggs, sugar, and vanilla.
 Unless you want chocolate ice-cream, then you’ll need 1 cup of cocoa powder.

-Put 3 cups skimmed milk and 3 cups cream (this would be heavy whipping cream at the store) into a big pot and heat.
+Start by adding 3 cups skimmed milk and 3 cups cream (this would be heavy whipping cream at the store) into a big sauce pot and heat it over medium heat on the stove-top.

 Heat this on medium – medium/high stirring often.
 If the milk gets too hot too fast the entire pot will curdle and your chickens will have curdled ice-cream for dinner.
-So, heat slowly.
+So, take your time heating up the milk.

 While the milk/cream is heating whisk in 3 cups sugar.